Recovery of native birds in the Landsborough Valley

 Watch our video to discover how we monitored these native birds

-To measure the effects of pest control DOC scientists have tracked the birdlife in the valley since 1998.
-This research involves a team of bird call experts doing approximately 175 ‘five-minute bird counts’.
-Each spring at fixed points in the valley, the team complete and record their counts which provide an index of relative bird numbers.
+To measure the effects of pest control DOC scientists have counted the birdlife in the valley since 1998.
+This research involves a team of bird call experts doing approximately 175 five-minute bird counts.
+Each year in early summer, the team complete and record their counts at fixed points in the valley, which provide an index of relative bird numbers.

 The results show that native bird numbers have more than doubled since pest control began.
 Most of the 16 different native bird species monitored increased but some remained stable or decreased as outlined below.

-One of the most threatened birds in the monitoring area, mohua (yellowhead) numbers have increased more than nearly 37-fold since predator control began.
+One of the most threatened birds in the monitoring area, mohua (yellowhead) numbers have increased more than nearly 30-fold since predator control began.
+Mohua are now the most commonly counted bird.

-Total native bird numbers more than doubled over the 20-year study.
+Total native bird numbers more than doubled over the 25-year study.

 These species showed a steady increase: